A deductible is one of the things that may confuse many drivers when they think about their car insurance policies.

 Why Does an Insurance Deductible Exist?

-How High Should My Insurance Deductible Be?
+How High Should My Auto Insurance Deductible Be?

-What If I Have To Pay It?
+What If I Have to Pay a Deductible?

-The Insurance Savings Adds Up
+Over Time, the Insurance Savings Add Up

-Carrying a higher deductible can be worrisome, but odds are that if you’re a good, safe driver, you won’t need to pay it.
+Carrying a higher deductible can be worrisome, but the odds are that if you’re a good, safe driver, you won’t need to pay it.
 The longer you go without paying it, the more money you save.
-Once you’ve save on premiums the amount you might have paid on a higher deductible, you start to find yourself ahead of the game.
+Once you’ve saved on premiums the amount you might have paid on a higher deductible, you start to find yourself ahead of the game.